Burying in Woollen Acts: Enforcement

 It was a requirement that an affidavit be sworn in front of a justice of the peace (usually by a relative of the deceased), confirming burial in wool, with the punishment of a £5 fee for noncompliance.
 Burial entries in parish registers were marked with the word "affidavit" or its equivalent to confirm that affidavit had been sworn; it would be marked "naked" for those too poor to afford the woollen shroud.

-The legislation was in force until 1814, but was generally ignored after 1770.
-The 1666 Act was repealed by the Statute Law Revision Act 1863.
+The legislation was in force until the passing of the Burying in Woollen Act 1814 (54 Geo.
+3. c.
+108), but was generally ignored after 1770.
+The 1666 act had been annulled by the passing of the 1680 act; it was repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).

 Use in genealogy

 Burial records so annotated can be a source of genealogical information, providing evidence of economic status and relationships that may be otherwise unavailable or ambiguous.